benjamin-glitsos/gcal-launchpad/README.md

 ![](http://i.imgur.com/JCxtWSj.gif)

 Our page is located at `pages/index.js` so it will map the route `/`.
-To get the initial data for rendering we are implementing the static method `getInitialProps`, initializing the redux store and dispatching the required actions until we are ready to return the initial state to be rendered.
-Since the component is wrapped with `next-redux-wrapper`, the component is automatically connected to Redux and wrapped with `react-redux Provider`, that allows us to access redux state immediately and send the store down to children components so they can access to the state when required.
+To get the initial data for rendering we are implementing the static method `getInitialProps`, initializing the redux state and dispatching the required actions until we are ready to return the initial state to be rendered.
+Since the component is wrapped with `next-redux-wrapper`, the component is automatically connected to Redux and wrapped with `react-redux Provider`, that allows us to access redux state immediately and send the state down to children components so they can access to the state when required.

 For safety it is recommended to wrap all pages, no matter if they use Redux or not, so that you should not care about it anymore in all child components.